Lunexa-Project/Lunexa/tests/README.md

 Tests correspond to components under `src/crypto/`.
 A quick comparison reveals the pattern, and new tests should continue the naming convention.

-To run only Monero's crypto tests (after building):
+To run only lunexa's crypto tests (after building):

 ```bash
 cd build/debug/tests/crypto